-The Mouselab paradigm
+The Mouselab Paradigm

 In our version of the Mouselab paradigm, the alternatives are gambles and the attributes of each gamble are its payoffs in the event of different outcomes.
 The Mouselab paradigm traces people's decision process by recording the order in which they inspect different pieces of information.
 Concretely, participants are presented with a payoff matrix where the columns correspond to the alternatives they are choosing between and the rows correspond to different outcomes.
-Each cell in the payoff matrix specifies how much the alternative corresponding to its column would pay (in points, which translate to a monetary payoff) if the event corresponding to its row were to occur.
+Each cell in the payoff matrix specifies how much the alternative corresponding to its column would pay (in points, which translate to a monetary payoff) if the event corresponding to its row was to occur.
 Critically, all the payoffs are initially occluded, and the participant has to click on a cell to reveal its entry.
-The probabilities of the different outcomes are known to the participant.
 Each click comes at a cost, and participants are free to inspect as many or as few cells as they would like.
+The probabilities of the different outcomes are displayed from the beginning of the trial.